shardul17/NBA-Hackathon-Tanking/README.md

 however, since machine learning algorithms are black boxes, teams should not be able to optimize according to a formula, as these models consist of complex convolutions and optimizations that make it nearly impossible to track outputs back to inputs.

+## Data Preprocessing and Extraction:
+All data was either were collected from the NBA website or the data links provided in the NBA dropbox.
+Data was extracted to a JSON format, generally of the following format: (year -¿ teamhash -¿ tuple(gameid, normalizedstat)).
+By keeping this format consist across all statistics, data pre-processing was relatively compact and didn’t require much manipulation to be integrated into a final, compressed, tensor, whose rows represented gameids and columns represented each of the nine recorded statistics.

+## Data Clustering and Analysis:
+The processed tensor was fed into a k-means clustering algorithm, which seeks to cluster the data into user-defined groups, based on minimizing the variance between the centroid of the cluster and any surrounding points.
+There are a plethora of different clustering methods that can potentially be used; however, it was found that k-means clustering performed the best.
+T-Distributed Stochastic Neighbor Embedding and Gaussian Mixture Models, both of which aim to cluster data into n groups; however, it was found that these methods were more computationally expensive and yielded the same results as k-means.
+K-means attempts to minimizes the following methodology:
+> 1. Start with initial guesses for cluster centers (centroids)
+> 2. For each data point, find closest cluster center (partitioning step)
+> 3. Replace each centroid by average of data points in its partition
+> 4. Iterate 1+2 until convergence